-Otherness can be related to many forms of identity - including racial, sexual, gender, political, and social.
-We all experience issues around group membership or non-membership throughout our lives - in different places and across different time scales.
+Otherness can be related to all varieties of identity.
+We all experience challenges regarding group membership or non-membership throughout our lives - in different places and across different time scales.
 From the momentary feeling of the outsider experienced when entering a new social setting, to lifelong social dynamics centered on identities such as race, class, and gender.

-For some of us these barriers are easily overcome, for others - not so much.
-Many of these experiences are produced solely by our internal perceptions of ourselves and the social world around us.
-Others are mediated largely by our society’s constructions of tribe - of ‘us and them’.
+For some of us these barriers are easily overcome, but for many it may be impossible.
+Frequently, our internal perceptions of self and the social world around us produce these experiences.
+But often they are engendered by our society’s constructions of tribe - of ‘us and them’.

 In this series I am attempting to elicit experiences of ‘otherness’ for the viewer, using iconic Campbell’s Soup cans as a social stand-in.
 Some represent specific situations where ‘otherness’ is a function of being part of a group that is not a full and equal member of our society.
 The rest are more generic and represent situations in which any of us may have been, or could find ourselves at anytime.